cloudfour/contentstack-import/README.md

 * `npm install`
 * `mv config/index.example.js config/index.js` ...and then update credentials

+## Updating the source data
+* Kamran will likely deliver a CSV file exported from the database.
+* Check that the column names match
+* Use [https://csvjson.com/csv2json](https://csvjson.com/csv2json) to convert the CSV to JSON
+* Do not check "parse numbers" or "parse json"
+* Look for artifacts like `"NULL"` (string versions of javascript constructs).
+Fix this with search/replace?
+* Look for wonkiness with quotes in strings.
+Ex: `"Code Stroke: \"I didn't have the classic symptoms"`
+* Update file paths in `prep-baptist-data/config.js` (if the new JSON file names differ)
+* Consider checking DB dump data

 ## Usage

 * `npm run prep` will read the files from source_data/ and write to output_data/